Man accused of role in Las Vegas woman's disappearance takes plea deal

 "But at least we get to bring her home, give her a proper burial, get some kind of closure."

-Her sister's death, the fight her justice and the return of her remains changed the family, Angela Rivera said.
+Her sister's death, the fight for justice and the return of her remains changed the family, Angela Rivera said.

 "We've been screaming her name for 10 years. ...
 I can't even put it into words.
 Even bringing her home, we're not bringing her home."